creativeprojects/resticprofile/docs/content/installation/ansible/index.md

 * password files that can be encrypted using ansible vault.
 These files are located in `./resticprofile/{{ inventory_hostname }}/keys/*`: they will be decrypted and saved to `/root/resticprofile/`.
 * other files (like files needed for `--exclude-file`, `--files-from` or anything else you need) from `./resticprofile/{{ inventory_hostname }}/copy/*` to `/root/resticprofile/`

-{{% notice style="note" %}}

-This new version (21st Feb 2023) installs the `github3` python packages in a virtual environment.
-This seems to avoid having to compile the `cryptography` package, which is a huge time saver.

-Previously, the playbook wasn't running in a virtual environment.
-For that matter it needed a whole bunch of packages including `cryptography`, which in turn needed the `libssl-dev` package (on debian) and a `rust` compiler.

-{{% /notice %}}

 ### Requirements